 Not only are we not enough, but all the things we try to use are not enough to make us enough.
 Food is not enough; sex is not enough; exercise is not enough; relationships are not enough; money is not enough; spouses are not enough; children are not enough; friends are not enough; our parent’s approval is not enough; cultural acceptance is not enough and neither are the right bodies, careers, homes, schools, degrees, religion, rules, information, power, fame and status.
 None of these things are enough when we need them to prove that we are enough.

 What if our purpose is not discovered where we think we are enough but where we can rest in not being enough?
-As long as we are trying to be enough, we will never have enough time, energy or money to prove that we are enough and will rob us of experiencing and enjoying life.
-The truth is, we will never be enough for ourselves, others, the world or even divine love, if we have to prove we are enough to earn acceptance, worth, mercy, forgiveness (aka LOVE).
+As long as we are trying to be enough, we will never have enough time, energy or money to prove that we are enough; and at the same time, we won’t be able to live to just experience and enjoy life.
+The truth is, we will never be enough for ourselves, others, the world or even divine love, if we have to prove we are enough to earn acceptance, worth, mercy and forgiveness (aka LOVE).